 Fast forward almost two decades to find JVC and Dictaphone with their ill-fated attempt to launch an even smaller tape format than the microcassette in 1985.
 While the intent was to be a highly portable dictation device, the pico cassette recorder cost several hundred dollars.
 Tapes were $6 each.
 The device lasted approximately six months on the market before being discontinued.
 It was a marketing disaster.

 Both the mini-cassette and microcassette remain in use for those who prefer to work in analog format though they continue to be replaced in many circuits by digital recorders.
 Microcassettes did, however, see a small rise in popularity with their use in the modern “Saw” horror movies where microcassette players were used with “play me” messages scrawled across the cassette.
 Despite that popularity increase, analog technology continues to decline in use as digital technology grows more prominent with each passing year.

-If you need a paving company atlanta look no further than Atlanta Paving Solutions!
+If you need a contest management company look no further than CFA!